ibm-cloud-docs/apps/create-deploy-cli.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Creating apps by using the CLI
+# Creating and deploying apps by using the CLI
 {: #create-deploy-app-cli}

-You can use the {{site.data.keyword.cloud}} command-line interface (CLI) to create and deploy your application.
+You can use the {{site.data.keyword.dev_cli_short}} command-line interface (CLI) to create and deploy your application.

   You can create an app by using a starter kit or by cloud-enabling your existing app code.
   {: tip}